 Benefits of each essential oil – I use the Quick Reference Guide for Using Essential Oils to get information on how each oil can benefit our skin as we put it in our soap.
 After looking up these benefits, I’m learning that this is a great combination to use on your face!

-Lavender Essential Oil – is a calming scent that promotes peace and a sense of well being.
-It also great for your skin for any rashes or burns.
+Lavender soap is a calming scent that promotes peace and a sense of well being.
+Lavender is an aromatic herb that is popular for numerous health reasons including treating stress, depression, and anxiety.
+This herb is also great for your skin for any rashes or burns.

-Geranium Essential Oil – may help keep skin supple by balancing the sebum secreted from sebaceous glands (great for acne prone skin.)
+Geranium essential oil reduces feelings of stress, anxiety, sadness, fatigue, and tension while helping to improve concentration, cognitive function, and balance emotions and hormones.
+This herb may help keep skin supple by balancing the sebum secreted from sebaceous glands (great for acne prone skin.)

-Patchouli Essential Oil – helps with skin conditions such as chapped or tightens loose skin.
+Patchouli soap is good for dry skin and benefits people with eczema, dermatitis, and psoriasis.
+It’s also a natural skin healer and helps with skin conditions such as chapped or tightens loose skin.
 It also protects against UV rays and prevents wrinkles, making this a great soap to use on your face as well!